Buda Lovin' Pest: Budapest, Hungary

 2. Don't say 'thank you' to waiters/waitresses when you pay in cash unless you want them to keep the change.

-3. Budget with hostels or Airbnbs.
-Maverick City Lodge hostel is affordable, clean, and is in a perfect location.
+3. Maverick City Lodge is probably the best hostel I've ever stayed in.
+It is affordable, clean, and is in a perfect location.

 5. Book tickets to go inside of the Parliament building in advance as they can be sold out.
 If you cannot get a ticket, go up close to the building anyway.
-It is one of the most majestic structures that I've seen in Europe thus far.
+It is definitely a core memory moment.

 6. Mind the currency conversion rate.
 Around 250 Hungarian forints equals 1 US dollar (this may fluctuate).
 Something that costs 600 forints is only a few US dollars.
 Take that into account at ATMs and at currency conversion services.